Preventing Feline Infectious Peritonitis

 Many breeders, vets and almost all shelters are inadvertently producing kittens with a strong predisposition to FIP.
 This is likely to develop after further stress from more veterinary drugs, poor nutrition and/or family stress.

-Having just adopted a new kitten, the way of preventing feline infectious peritonitis is to start a species specific diet and to use holistic health care, such as homeopathy.
+Having just adopted a new kitten, the way of preventing feline infectious peritonitis is to immediately start a species specific diet and to use holistic health care, such as homeopathy for any health concerns.

-An easily preventable, man made disease that is wreaking havoc on our feline friends.
+This is an easily preventable, man made disease that is wreaking havoc on our feline friends.
+Be aware of the causes and avoid them as much as possible.

 Leave a Reply